AlbertoCalore/MARMoT/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains the function to apply MARMoT balancing technique;
+This R package contains the function to apply MARMoT balancing technique;
-furthermore it contains a function for computing the Deloof’s approximation of the average rank (and also a parallelized version) and a function to compute the Absolute Standardized Bias.
+furthermore, it contains a function for computing the Deloof’s approximation of the average rank (and also a parallelized version) and a function to compute the Absolute Standardized Bias.